bxparks/AceRoutine/examples/MemoryBenchmark/README.md

       consumption by 500-600 bytes on AVR processors, 350 bytes on SAMD21, and 50-150 bytes on other 32-bit processors.
 The static memory is also reduced by 14 bytes on AVR processors.
+    * Replace clock ticking virtual methods (`coroutineMicros()`, `coroutineMillis()`, and `coroutineSeconds()`) with static functions that delegate to `ClockInterface` which is a template parameter.
+Saves only 0-40 bytes of flash on on AVR processors, but 100-1500 bytes of flash on 32-bit processors.

 ## How to Generate